brentjs0/visualstudio-docs/docs/extensibility/vsix/recipes/settings-options.md

 * Both synchronous and asynchronous support.
 * No need to load the package for the settings to initialize.

-The following video shows you ho to add options to an extension.
+The following video shows you how to add options to an extension.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RWPmjL]